geolunalg/shift-tea/README.md

 ![test badge](https://github.com/geolunalg/simple-scheduler/actions/workflows/ci.yml/badge.svg)

-# Shift-Tee-Server
+# Shift-Tea

 ## Description
-Shift-Tee-Server is a web-based staff scheduling application that allows managers to create monthly schedules and gives staff easy online access to view their shifts.
+Shift-Tea is a web-based staff scheduling application that allows managers to create monthly schedules and gives staff easy online access to view their shifts.
 Built to replace error-prone spreadsheets with a reliable, user-friendly solution.

 ## Motivation
 This project was inspired by a real problem I witnessed: a Director of Nurses struggling with fragile Excel formulas that would corrupt their entire staff scheduling spreadsheet.
 This highlighted a widespread issue many managers face - spreadsheet-based scheduling is error-prone, and when formulas break, managers waste hours recreating schedules while staff remain uncertain about their shifts.
-Shift-Tee-Server eliminates this problem by providing a reliable, web-based alternative that abstracts complex scheduling logic into a user-friendly application.
+Shift-Tea eliminates this problem by providing a reliable, web-based alternative that abstracts complex scheduling logic into a user-friendly application.

 ## Quick Start with Docker